The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 Google, Google Ads

-Automate where we can.
-Simplify tasks by breaking them down into manageable steps.
+Automate where possible and break tasks into manageable steps.

 Refining the content hierarchy